ChakshuGautam/geoquery.in/README.md

     ```bash
     git clone https://github.com/ChakshuGautam/geoquery.in
     ```

-2. Change working dir to `server`
+2. Build the Docker image using the provided Dockerfile with the following command:

    ```bash
-    cd geoquery.in/server
-    ```
-4. Build the Docker image using the provided Dockerfile with the following command:

-   ```bash
    docker build . -t geoquery
    ```
    > Note: After adding your user to the Docker group, you can run Docker commands without using `sudo`.
 If you haven't added your user to the Docker group, remember to use `sudo` before Docker commands.

-5. Run the Docker container using the following command:
+3. Run the Docker container using the following command:

    ```bash
    docker run -d geoquery